Austin Hedges Player Props: Pirates vs. Marlins

 Austin Hedges At The Plate

-- In 19 of 43 games this season (44.2%), Hedges has reached via hit, and that includes multiple hits twice.
+- In 19 of 44 games this season (43.2%), Hedges has reached base via hit, and that includes multiple hits twice.

-- He has hit a long ball in one of 43 games, and in 0.7% of his plate appearances.
+- He has hit a home run in one of 44 games, and in 0.7% of his plate appearances.

-- Hedges has driven in a run in nine games this year (20.9%), including two games with multiple runs batted in.
+- Hedges has driven in a run in nine games this season (20.5%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.